 Pyridoxine deficiency can cause changes in your mood, and it can also cause fatigue or insomnia.
 Worst of all, becoming deficient in this nutrient can even cause seizures.

 If you keep getting sick or your body has trouble healing small wounds, you might be deficient in vitamin B6.

-How long do you need to take vitamin B6 to start experiencing it’s benefits if you’re deficient?
+How long do you need to take vitamin B6 to start experiencing it’s benefits?

 As a water-soluble nutrient, vitamin B6 is absorbed quickly, and it doesn’t take long before you will start noticing the beneficial effects of this vitamin.
-While cases of severe deficiency might call for intravenous administration of pyridoxine, symptoms of deficiency of this nutrient usually clear up overnight.
+Positive benefits may be seen within one week.

 How long does it take for your body to digest/absorb vitamin B6?

 Like all vitamins in the B-complex, pyridoxine has a remarkable efficient absorption rate.
 Unless your body’s ability to absorb vitamins is compromised, you should be able to absorb close to 100% of the vitamin B6 you ingest.